jakzal/phpunit-globals/README.md

 }
 ```

-It's also possible to mark a variable as _unset_ so it will not be present in any of the global variables:
+It's also possible to mark an attribute with _unset_ so it will not be present in any of the global variables:

 ```php
 use PHPUnit\Framework\TestCase;